-B. The information about affiliates important to the consolidated companies is stated as following:

-Refer to the consolidated financial statements of FY2020.

-- C. Book value and share of operating result of the affiliates not important to the Company individually : None. - D. The Company recognized the income of these investees on the basis of their respective audited financial statements in proportion to the investment by the company accounted for under the equity method in 2020 and 2019. - E. The financial statements of subsidiary MEGTAS CO., LTD. in FY2020 and FY2019 were audited by other certified public accountants.
-We did not audit these statements and based on the statements audited by other certified public accountants to recognize investment (loss) amounting to NT\$(1,045) thousand and NT\$(1,544) thousand, respectively.
+- B. The information about affiliates important to the consolidated companies is stated as following: - Refer to the consolidated financial statements of FY2021. - C. Book value and share of operating result of the affiliates not important to the Company individually: None. - D. The Company recognized the income of these investees on the basis of their respective audited financial statements in proportion to the investment by the company accounted for under the equity method in 2021 and 2020. - E. The financial statements of subsidiary MEGTAS CO., LTD. in FY2021 and FY2020 were audited by other certified public accountants.
+We did not audit these statements and based on the statements audited by other certified public accountants to recognize investment gain (loss) amounting to NT\$6,432 thousand and NT\$(1,045) thousand, respectively.

-The financial statements of subsidiary MPI AMERICA INC. in FY2020 and FY2019 were audited by other certified public accountants.
-We did not audit these statements and based on the statements audited by other certified public accountants to recognize investment (loss) amounting to NT\$(50,377) thousand and
+The financial statements of subsidiary MPI AMERICA INC. (include Celadon Systems Inc.) in FY2021 and FY2020 were audited by other certified public accountants.
+We did not audit these statements and based on the statements audited by other certified public accountants to recognize investment (loss) amounting to NT\$(72,919) thousand and NT\$(50,377) thousand, respectively.

-NT\$(60,344) thousand, respectively.

-F. The Company acquired 100% of the shares of Allstron Corporation ("Allstron") in March 2014 and controlled the company in whole.
+F. The Company acquired 100% of the shares of Allstron Corporation in March 2014 and controlled the company in whole.

-Goodwill Impairment Charges
+Goodwill Impairment

-Upon the discussion of the management and report to the Board of Directors on March 24 of 2017, the Company has, according to the forecasted cash flow of Allstron Probing Solution, recognized the difference between the investment cost of the original investment day and the net equity value in the goodwill impairment loss with a value of NT\$45,533 thousand for the year of 2016.
+Upon the discussion of the management and report to the Board of Directors in 2016, the Company has, according to the forecasted cash flow of the subsidiary of the Group - Allstron Probing Solution, recognized the difference between the investment cost of the original investment day and the net equity value in the goodwill impairment loss with a value of NT\$45,533 thousand on December 2016.